 Toughen Ups The Gold Leaf Surface

-The correct clear coat will also help to toughen up the surface of your gold leaf.
+The correct clear coat will also help toughen up your gold leaf’s surface.
 This is another reason to put a clear coat on the gold leaf.

 The gold leaf surfaces, even gold leaf used for artwork, can have normal wear and tear.
 Simply putting on a clear topcoat will help make sure the surface will not get ruined and help toughen up the surface.
 This is why we use a clear coat finish on all gold leaf products, as it will toughen up and protect the surface.